 So, should your #1 priority be to stick to creating value and writing amazing content that’s useful and helpful to people?
 Yes.
 But you’re doing yourself and all those awesome people you want to help a disservice if you ignore SEO altogether.
 So here is a 5 point checklist to review before you click that “Publish” or “Schedule” button on your blog post.
 Remember, this isn’t a required step every single time you blog.
 But if you’ve spent some time and really want to give a piece its best shot, give this process a try.

 Blog Post Titles SEO:

 Step 1.
 Pick some keywords.
 What is your post about?

 If you had to pick two to three words to describe that 2,000 word epic draft that you just wrote, what would you say?
 What are the basic topics?
 When we have a few phrases and keywords to work from it’s easier to research keywords and pick a final title.

 As an example, we’ll use a blog post that I wrote recapping my adventure into beginning running.
-I had written a draft blog post of things I’d learned, so I thought my blog post title could be something about that – things I’d learned or how to begin a running routine.
+I had written a draft blog post of things I’d learned.
+So I thought my blog post title could be something about things I’d learned or how to begin a running routine.

 - How to Begin Running